Faculty Compensation Policy

 Summer Session Salaries and Supplements Paid from Grant Funds

-Grants funded through state and federal agencies must comply with regulations published by the federal Office of Management and Budget in “Principles for Determining Costs Applicable to Grants, Contracts, and Other Agreements with Educational Institutions” (A21).
+Grants funded through state and federal agencies must comply with regulations published by the federal Office of Management and Budget in Circular A-21, “Cost Principles for Educational Institutions.”
 This policy restricts supplemental salary payments to an amount no greater than a proportionate amount of the faculty member’s base salary for work done during and outside the academic year.

 In some cases, granting agencies may permit faculty members to earn salaries exceeding their annual base salary.
 However, unless the funding agency gives specific written approval, salaries for faculty members may not exceed their base salaries.

-Grant/Sponsored Program Salary Rates for Academic Year
+Grant/Sponsored Program Salary Rates

 Charges for work performed on sponsored agreements by faculty members during the academic year will be based on the individual faculty member’s regular compensation and are allowable at the base salary rate.
 In no event will charges to sponsored agreements exceed the proportionate share of the base salary rate.

-Grant/Sponsored Program Salary Rates for Periods Outside the Academic Year
+Periods Outside the Academic Year

-Charges for work performed by faculty members on sponsored agreements during the summer months will be determined for each faculty member at a rate not more than the base salary.
+Charges for work performed by faculty members on sponsored agreements during the summer months will be determined for each faculty member at a rate not more than the base summer salary.

 Communication